 I grew up not a million miles from Alton in Hampshire and had seen signs for the Watercress Line run by Mid Hants railways, many times over the years.
 My husband had taken his Dad to one of their World War II special events a few years before he passed away and had always wanted to return.

 As one of the many things Daddy P sells is watercress, I thought it might be quite apt to take him back to the Watercress Line for Father’s Day as a surprise.
 I told him what time we needed to leave home and tapped the postcode into the satnav whilst he wasn’t looking.
 Luckily satnav always seems to send you down the M40, M25 and M3 from us, a route I would never take, so he had no real idea where we were going until the last minute.

-As soon as Monkey saw we had parked at a train station he was rather excited too 🙂 There’s a really big pay and display car park at Alton train station, so parking was no problem.
+As soon as my son saw we had parked at a train station he was rather excited too 🙂 There’s a really big pay and display car park at Alton train station, so parking was no problem.

 I had taken a picnic lunch for us to enjoy on the train, we waited for it to arrive at the station – there were 2 rather excited male members of the family (one being slightly camera-shy!).

 …… and on we got

 I spent most of my childhood around the Surrey/Hampshire border and have always loved the countryside there, it was lovely to share it with the rest of the family.

 All the stations are beautifully maintained, which just adds to the experience.